Ivan Sergeyevich Obolensky

 Ivan Sergeyevich Obolensky (May 15, 1925 – January 29, 2019) was an American financial analyst and corporate officer.
 He was previously commissioned in the United States Navy, serving as a Flight Lieutenant, and had also been a publisher.
-He died on January 29, 2019.

 Early life

-Obolensky was born in London, England, on May 15, 1925, to Prince Sergei Platonovich "Serge" Obolensky and Ava Alice Muriel Astor.
+Ivan Sergeyevich Obolensky-Neledinsky-Meletzky was born in London, England, on May 15, 1925, to Prince Sergei Platonovich "Serge" Obolensky and Ava Alice Muriel Astor.
 Paternally, he belonged to the Obolensky family of Russian princes who trace their lineage to the Rurikid rulers of Kievan Rus who preceded the Romanov emperors.
 His mother was the only daughter of John Jacob Astor IV, who died on the RMS Titanic, and is thus a member of the Astor family.

 Obolensky was educated at St. George's School in Middletown, Rhode Island, and graduated from Yale College in New Haven, Connecticut, in 1947.
 While at Yale, he was a member of St. Elmo, a senior secret society.